stitchdata/docs/_integration-schemas/hubspot/contacts.md

       **Note**: When a contact is merged into another contact, the parent contact is updated with the child contact's vid added to its `merged-vids` list.
 The child contact is not updated, however, so to fully account for merged contacts, canonical-vids that appear in the `merged-vids` list should be filtered out.

-  - name: "properties__lastModifiedDate__value"
+  - name: "versionTimestamp"
     type: "string"
     replication-key: true
-    description: "A Unix timestamp in milliseconds of when the contact was last updated."
+    description: "A Unix timestamp in milliseconds of when the contact or its properties was last updated."

   - name: "vid"
     type: "integer"